su2code/su2code.github.io/_docs_v7/Physical-Definition.md

 - Correlations (only one can be specified):
   - `MALAN` - This is the default correlation when the LM model is coupled with the `SA` turbulence model.
   - `SULUKSNA` - This should be used only if the `SST` model is used.
 It requires a formulation of
   - `KRAUSE` - This correlation should be used for hypersonic flows.
-Its implementation at the moment is unclear and inconsistent with literature.
+Its implementation at the moment is unclear due to inconsistencies in the literature.
   - `KRAUSE_HYPER` - This correlation should be used for hypersonic flows.
-Its implementation at the moment is unclear.
+Its implementation at the moment is unclear due to inconsistencies in the literature.
   - `MEDIDA` - Designed for `SA` turbulence model.
 Has problems when dealing with separation induced transition.
   - `MEDIDA_BAEDER` - Designed for `SA` turbulence model.
 Has problems when dealing with separation induced transition.
   - `MENTER_LANGTRY` - This is the default correlation when the LM model is coupled with the `SST` turbulence model.